amirakul/JavaScript-Challenge/README.md

 * Here's how the output html looks like with one filtering option:
 ![resulted output](UFO-Level-1/static/images/output.png)

-As one enteres a data, and filters, this is how output look like:
+As one enteres a date, and filters, this is how output look like:

 ![resulted output](UFO-Level-1/static/images/filter1.png)